unibo-spe/spe-slides/content/08-advanced-git/_index.md

   class C1,C2,C3,C4,C5,C6,C7,C8,C9,C10 commit;
 ```

-Use a branch to "keep alive" the commit discarded by the `reset`
+Use a branch to "keep alive" the commits discarded by the `reset`

 `git branch target`